mlundela/mlundela.github.io/cv.md

 Tools used: Jekyll, AmazonS3, Twitter Bootstrap.

 ### Webstep (2010 - 2013)
-Senior Consultant at [Webstep][webstep], working for a customer in Bergen that specialized on property data and clients targeted for the banking industry for administrating judicial registration documents.
+Senior Consultant at [Webstep][webstep], working for a customer in Bergen that specialized on property data and web clients targeted the banking industry for administrating judicial registration documents.

-Tools used: Java, Spring, Hibernate, JQuery, Play Framework.
+Tools used: Java, Spring, Hibernate, DB2, JQuery, Play Framework.

 ### NordicNeuroLab (2007 - 2010)
 Software developer at NordicNeuroLab.